- Entry requirements for undergraduate courses

 - Any course asking for Maths must have specifically AP Calculus BC at grade 5

-- Engineering courses accept either AP Physics 1 or AP Physics 2 to meet the subject requirement
+- Engineering courses accept either AP Physics 1, AP Physics 2 or both AP Physics C tests to meet the subject requirement

 An associates degree is acceptable for direct entry onto undergraduate courses.